 The experiment’s setup follows of the born-open principle (De Leeuw, 2023).
 The online experiment, implemented entirely using JsPsych (De Leeuw, 2015), has its code stored on GitHub and will leverage the power of the platform to host the experiment for free.
 Participant’s raw data files (containing identifiers) are automatically stored in a private OSF repository.
 The preprocessing and analysis scripts, as well as the anonymized data, will be available directly on GitHub, ensuring the transparency and reproducibility of all the analysis steps.

 Participants will be presented with a consent form followed by demographic questions (gender, education level, age, and ethnicity).
-Although these variables are not directly analyzed in the current study, they will be used to provide to provide a detailed and thorough description of the sample and maximizing data reusability.
+Although these variables are not directly analyzed in the current study, they will be used to provide a detailed and thorough description of the sample and maximizing data reusability.
 Participants will then be administered the PCS and the Illusion Game task (IG) in a counterbalanced order.

 Phenomenological Control Scale (PCS)

 Participants will be asked to put on their headphones and await further auditory instructions.
 The PCS procedure starts with a recorded introduction explaining that a series of tests will be applied to evaluate how experiences can be created through imagination.
 This will be followed by 10 suggestions in a fixed order (see Lush et al., 2021), such as “now extend your arms ahead of you, with palms facing each other, hands about a foot apart” and “as you sit comfortably in your chair with your eyes closed, a picture of two balls will be displayed on the computer screen”.
 Once the 10 suggestions are completed, participants will be asked to rate their subjective experiences and response to each suggestion on a 6-points Likert scale (from 0-5).
-Phenomenological control will be indexed by averaging the scores from the 10 scales.
+Phenomenological control will be indexed by averaging the scores from the 10 scales,

 Illusion Game